 caretakers or concierges

-Services you can be charged for
+What you can be charged for

-The services that you can and can't be charged for should be set out in your lease.
+Services charges should be set out in your lease.

 Reserve or sinking funds